andronix83/Woolf-01-Python-Programming/README.md

-# Woolf-01-Python-Programming
+# Woolf University Courses
+## 01: Python Programming: Foundations and Best Practices
-Python Programming course homeworks
+This repository is intended for publishing Python Programming course homeworks